 When you've identified your dream rental, make sure your travel dates are available.

-Read the Total Contract
+Read the Agreement

 - Electric bills

-- Pool Heating
+- Hot Tub Heating

-- Parking Fees
+- Parking Space

 During your Stay

 - Ask a local.
-Natives can frequently point you in the right direction.
+Local people can often point you in the right direction.

 - Ensure you protect the owner (and your stuff!) by keeping the rental locked up while you are away, exactly like you would at home.